thruflo/alkey/README.md

 # Alkey

+[alkey][] is a [Redis][] backed tool for generating cache keys that implicitly update / invalidate when [SQLAlchemy][] model instances change.
+It can be used by any [SQLAlchemy][] application that has access to [Redis][].
+Plus it has (optional) integration with the [Pyramid][] framework: `config.include` the package and generate keys using, e.g.:

+    cache_key = request.cache_key('template uri', request.context)

-[alkey][] is a [Redis][] backed [SQLAlchemy][] instance cache.
-When bound to the SQLAlchemy session's [after_flush][] and [after_commit][] events, it maintains a unique token against each model instance that changes whenever the instance is updated or deleted.
+[alkey][] works by binding to the SQLAlchemy session's [after_flush][] and [after_commit][] events to maintain a unique token against every model instance that changes whenever a model instance is updated or deleted.

-This allows cache keys to be constructed (e.g.: using the `alkey.cache.CacheKeyGenerator`) that are implicitly invalidated when content changes, without having to manually keep track of what has changed in application code.

-The main algorithm is to record instances as changed when they're flushed to the db in the session's dirty or deleted lists (identifiers in the format `alkey:tablename#row_id`, e.g.: `alkey:users#1`, are stored in a Redis set).
+The algorithm is to record instances as changed when they're flushed to the db in the session's dirty or deleted lists (identifiers in the format `alkey:tablename#row_id`, e.g.: `alkey:users#1`, are stored in a Redis set).
-Then when a transaction commits, the tokens for each recorded instance are invalidated.
-This means that a cache key containing the invalidated token will miss, causing the cached value to be regenerated.
+Then when the flushed changes are committed, the tokens for each recorded instance are updated.
+This means that a cache key constructed using the instance tokens will miss, causing the cached value to be regenerated.

-# Usage

-You need to configure or provide a [redis client][] and bind the `alkey.handle.handle_flush` and `alkey.handle.handle_commit` functions to your SQLAlchemy Session's `after_flush` and `after_commit` events.
+(Tokens are also updated if missing, so keys will also be invalidated if you lose / flush your Redis data).

+## Configuring a Redis Client

+[alkey][] looks in the `os.environ` (i.e.: you need to provide [environment variables][]) for a values to configure a [redis client][], e.g.:

+* `REDIS_URL`: a connection string including any authenticaton information, e.g.:
+  `redis://username:password@hostname:port`
+* `REDIS_DB`: defaults to `0`
+* `REDIS_MAX_CONNECTIONS`

+Read the docstring / source code in `alkey.client.get_redis_config` for more details.
+You can also use the components with your own pre-configured redis client but, if so, you'll need to bind the session events to your own handle functions so they have access to it.

 ## Binding to Session Events

-The simplest way is to use the `alkey.bind(session)` function, e.g.:
+Use the `alkey.events.bind` function, e.g.:

-    import alkey
+    from alkey import events
     from myapp import Session # the sqlalchemy session you're using

-    alkey.bind(Session)

-Or bind the events to their handlers manually, e.g.:

-    from alkey import handle
-    from myapp import Session
-    from sqlalchemy import event

-    event.listen(Session, 'after_flush', handle.handle_flush)
-    event.listen(Session, 'after_commit', handle.handle_commit)

-## Configuring a Redis Client

-You can then generate cache keys using the `alkey.cache.CacheKeyGenerator` utility, or retrieve the instance tokens yourself using `alkey.cache.get_token`.

-Both of these require a redis client, which is got, by default, from the `alkey.client.get_redis_client` function.
-This will look in the `os.environ` or an `env` dictionary passed in for url / db and max connections configuration.

-For example, if you have `REDIS_URL=redis://localhost:6379` in your environment
-variables:

-    from alkey.client import get_redis_client
-    redis_client = get_redis_client()

-Or to pass in config explicitly:

-    env = {'REDIS_URL': 'redis://...', 'REDIS_DB': 0, 'REDIS_MAX_CONNECTIONS': 5}
-    redis_client = get_redis_client(env=env)

-Sidebar 1: generally, it's much better to have the redis config read in from the `os.environ`, as the redis client factory is invoked in response to the session events, i.e.: whilst you can pass in your own env to the factory, you'd have to manually setup the session event handling to instantiate a client with that config, rather than using the current event handlers as they are.

-Sidebar 2: note that the max connections are used to create a per (sub)process connection pool.
-Read the docstring in `redis.client.get_redis_config` for the details or just be aware that your redis db needs to be able to accept `max connections * processes * workers` connections, or your app will blow up when you get some traffic.
+    events.bind(Session)

 ## Generating Cache Keys

-You can then instantiate a `CacheKeyGenerator` and pass in any of the following types as key fragments:
+You can then instantiate an `alkey.cache.CacheKeyGenerator` and call it with any of the following types as positional arguments to generate a cache key:

-* model instances
+* SQLAlchemy model instances
 * model instance identifiers in the format `alkey:tablename#row_id`
 * arbitrary values that can be coerced to a unicode string

-E.g.:
+E.g. using the `alkey.cache.get_cache_key_generator` factory to instantiate:

+    from alkey.cache import get_cache_key_generator

-    get_cache_key = CacheKeyGenerator(redis_client)
+    key_generator = get_cache_key_generator()
-    key = get_cache_key(instance, 'alkey:users#1', 1, 'foo', {'bar': 'baz'})
+    cache_key = key_generator(instance, 'alkey:users#1', 1, 'foo', {'bar': 'baz'})

 Or you can directly get the instance token with `alkey.cache.get_token`, e.g.: using either of the following: